pyecore/pyecore/doc/source/user/advanced.rst

 ``EStructuralFeatures`` and Aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyEcore is able to place aliases for structural features.
+PyEcore is able to assign aliases to structural features.
 These aliases give
 a new name to access a common property.
 Here is an example of how the feature
 alias can be used: